 Sherine Antoun, PhD

-Antoun has been invited to share his knowledge as a guest lecture and speaker at the following events:
+Antoun has been invited to share his knowledge as a guest lecturer and speaker at the following events:

 More information on Antoun can be found on his profile page.